mmiranda222/.statsuite/content/using-de/viewing-data/toolbar/_index.md

 ![Toolbar](/images/de-toolbar3.png)

-This option applies to all the table/chart contents, including their header and footer.
+This option applies to all the table and chart contents, including their header and footer.
 When the option `Both` is selected, then it shows the Identifer bewteen brakets, then a space, then the name.

 Example with the dimension label `Reference area`:
 * with option **Name**, it displays **`Reference area`**